 "Sixty-four percent of companies fail because of people-related problems," Torrance said. "[Entrepreneurs] should identify their strengths and weaknesses with respect to the people around them.
 They might have knowledge about a technology, but a co-founder might understand the market better and help the company."

-Learning to listen
+Learn to listen

 As an investor in entrepreneurship training, Frank Rimalovski, managing director of the New York University Innovation Venture Fund, has found that one of the most important lessons a business owner can learn is how to listen to customers.
 A lack of customers, rather than the failure of a product or technological development, is often the reason startups suffer, and knowing what your target market wants is key to avoiding this pitfall.
 Entrepreneurs need to be able to identify their customers' values and figure out how to align with them, Rimalovski said.
 [7 Ways to (Really) Know Your Customers]

 "We really focus on teaching people how to listen," Rimalovski said.
 "Go out and talk to your customers.
 Don't sell, but listen and learn about their problems in the specific domain that you're addressing."

-Creating good habits
+Create good habits

-Williams said there's a set of important habits that aspiring business owners should cultivate, called "the five P's are perception, provocation, possibilities, practicality and persuasion.
-A good entrepreneur must learn to perceive more opportunities by connecting seemingly disparate things.
+Williams said there's a set of important habits that aspiring business owners should cultivate, called "the five P's": perception, provocation, possibilities, practicality and persuasion.
+Perception is crucial because good entrepreneurs must learn to perceive more opportunities by connecting seemingly disparate things.
 Provocation is about considering those opportunities and not automatically dismissing them.
-Realizing the possibilities is important in order to avoid jumping to the obvious solution and experiment with other possibilities to see what works.
-Once those possibilities are considered, identify the best, most practical solution and focus on what you need to do to make that happen.
+Realizing the possibilities is important in order to avoid jumping to the obvious solution and instead experiment with other ideas, to see what works.
+Once those possibilities are considered, identify the best, most practical solution, and focus on what you need to do to make that happen, Williams said.
 Finally, persuade your customers with a good story and pitch.